GE

 • Group reporting requires a specific depreciation profile

 For the self-assessment tax return, you will add back depreciation and deduct capital allowances.
 If these two figures differ significantly — and they usually do — the timing difference creates a deferred tax balance that needs tracking.
 Build both schedules in Excel, keep them side by side, and your year-end tax computation becomes straightforward.
+For an overview of all your 2026/27 tax-free allowances, capital allowances sit alongside ISA, pension, and CGT thresholds as part of your annual tax planning.

 This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice before making any investment decisions.